heliogoodbye/TM-Derby-Scoreboard/README.md

    - After the installation is complete, activate the plugin from the Plugins page in your WordPress admin dashboard.

 2. Adding Game Scores:
-   - In the WordPress admin dashboard, you'll find a new menu item called "Game Scores."
+   - In the WordPress admin dashboard, you'll find a new menu item called "TM Derby Scoreboard."
 Click on it to add new game scores.
    - Click on "Add New" to create a new game score entry.
 Fill in the required fields such as the date of the game, venue, location, team names, and their respective scores.

 4. Displaying Game Scores: